czetsuya/opencv-haar-java/README.md

 # OpenCV Haar Java Backend Application Challenge

-The challenge:
 At the heart of many machine vision solutions is a software package named OpenCV.
-In order to test applicant adaptability to one of many software packages used by the team, this challenge involves a toy backend application.
+Since I'm a Java developer, I'm wondering if I can take advantage of this Python library inside a Java application.

-Create a simple toy backend that can be tested using CURL or Postman that will integrate a simple openCV application.
-The API endpoint or endpoints must handle all the inputs required by the application.
+In this project, I created a backend application that can be tested using CURL or Postman that will integrate a simple openCV application.
+The API endpoint or endpoints handle all the inputs required by the application.
 Link to the openCV application can be found here: https://www.geeksforgeeks.org/detect-an-object-with-opencv-python/